Visas and migration

 All copies of your supporting documents, whether lodging online or by paper, should be clear and legible.

-To submit a paper visa application in the USA, please post to:
+To submit a paper visa application in the US, please post to:

 Department of Home Affairs